+There are some interpretations of trainer feedback that are more easily represented under a numerical interpretation, and that are not modeled by our probabilistic interpretation.
 Specifically, our model does not consider the magnitude of the feedback provided for an action, either the magnitude of an individual feedback signal, or the number of feedback signals given in response to a single action.
 Under a numerical interpretation, an individual feedback signal can be assigned different numerical values (e.g., the verbal response "good" being given a smaller value than "Great!").
 Under such an interpretation, a single action can also receive multiple feedback signals, with the total value of these signals being assigned to an action.
 Therefore, it is possible under a numerical interpretation of feedback for two actions to each receive positive feedback, but one action to have a greater estimated value than the other, and so be assumed to be preferable to the other.
 Under our model, however, we do not directly consider the relative utility of one action versus another.
 One action is not considered to be more "correct" than another, but is instead considered more likely to be the correct action.
-It would be possible to interpret the magnitude of feedback under our model, with the magnitude of feedback representing the certainty on the part of the trainer that the action was correct.
+It would be possible to interpret the magnitude of feedback under our model, with the magnitude of feedback could representing the certainty on the part of the trainer that the action was correct.
 That is to say, that the trainer is less likely to erroneously give a feedback signal of large magnitude than one of small magnitude.
 Therefore, when comparing two actions that have each received one feedback signal, the action that had received the larger magnitude signal would be considered more likely to be correct.
-Similarly, when more than one feedback signal is given in response to an action, we would assume that if the action were not correct then the trainer would have to have repeatedly given erroneous feedback signals to get such a response.
-As making multiple incorrect feedback signals is far less likely than making a single incorrect feedback, this would mean that an action receiving multiple positive feedback signals is more likely to be correct than one that has received only a single positive feedback.
+Similarly, when more than one feedback signal is given in response to an action, we would assume that if the action were not correct then the trainer would have to repeatedly given erroneous feedback signals to get such a response.
+As making multiple incorrect feedback signals is far less likely than making a single incorrect feedback, this would mean that an action received only a single positive feedback.

 It is not clear, however, that the magnitude of users feedback actually reflects the relative utility of the action for which that feedback is given.
 Similarly, the number of individual feedback signals may not directly relate to the users preference for one action over another.
 There may be many possible interpretations for feedback of differing magnitude and frequency, some of which may not convey much information about the correctness of an action.
-For example, differences in the number or magnitude of feedback signals may be the result of frustration on the part of the trainer, or some global measure of the agent's performance.
+For example, differences in the number or magnitude of feedback signals may be the result of frustration on the part of the trainer, or some global measure of the agents performance.